Aviatorscode2/Donut-Finder/docs/tutorials/donut-store/delete-store.md

 The Donut Finder API allows users to manage and access information about various donut stores and their inventories.
 Deleting a donut store can be necessary for maintaining an up-to-date list of available stores.
 This tutorial will guide you through the process of making a DELETE request to remove a store from the database using the Donut Finder API.

+---
+> Expect this tutorial to take about 5 minutes to complete.
+---

 ## Before You Start

 Before starting this tutorial, install Postman and json-server.
 Then, sync the To-Do service to your GitHub repository so that you can clone it to your desktop.
 For a complete set of steps, see [Before you start a tutorial](../before-you-start-tutorial.md).